dalmo1991/superflexPy/doc/case_studies.rst

    :lines: 253-258
    :linenos:

-Finally, we set the model time step size.
+The model time step size is set next.
 This can be done directly at the network level, which automatically sets the time step size to all lower-level model components.